Event Details

 I teach the Alexander Technique full time in my private practice, teach the students of the Royal Concertgebouw Orchestra Academy and teach at the Conservatory of Amsterdam.

-I also give audition training, give workshops for orchestra members, teach during summer courses and I organise my own Alexander Technique retreats.
-Aside from this I play violin as a freelancer and in chamber music groups.
+I also teach my annual course ‘Freedom and Flow for musicians’, give audition training, give workshops for orchestra members, teach during summer courses and I organise my own Alexander Technique retreats.

 For iOS: https://apps.apple.com/nl/app/think-up/id1522422093